lihini223/C-Sharp-Programming/Code-Guides/C#-Output.md

 		            }
 	           }
          }
-The output will be like this:
+The output will be like:

 	Hello World!
 	Welcome to my C# journey ...